 There are a few no-brainer rules of thumb that will work to help you reduce your shoe collection:

-Fun shoes you never wore: There must be a reason, whether they don’t fit quite right, the heel is a little too high, foot slides forward, hard to walk in… Whatever your reason, the solution is the same: Donate those cute, in-good-condition shoes and move on.
+Fun shoes you never wore: There must be a reason, whether they don’t fit quite right, the heel is a little too high, your foot slides forward, hard to walk in… Whatever your reason, the solution is the same: Donate those cute, in-good-condition shoes and move on.

 Cute shoes someone gave you that you never wore more than once: Instant donation pile.

 Good-quality dress shoes you didn’t wear: We’re going to give you the benefit of the doubt on these; if you genuinely think you’ll wear them next summer go ahead and store them again.
+Just be sure to clean them first, and if you don’t wear them next year they may have to go.

 Athletic shoes: New but unused or unwanted athletic shoes should be donated.
-Broken down athletic shoes should be discarded.
+Broken-down athletic shoes should be discarded.
 Don’t fall into the trap of holding onto many pairs of used-up running or walking shoes so that you’ll have backups.
 They’re used up, remember?
 Allow yourself one pair and throw away the rest.

 Clean Before Storing